 A common rule of thumb is to choose enough RAM to ensure that you can keep the database’s indexes in RAM.

 It doesn’t matter how fast your database is if the network through which it feeds data to your web and application servers is slow.
-ServerMania provides a 100% network uptime guarantee with connection speeds of 1Gbps up to 10Gbps, which is suitable for large databases with multiple concurrent users.
+ServerMania provides a 100% network uptime guarantee with connection speeds of 1Gbps up to 10Gbps x 2 unmetered servers, which is suitable for large databases with multiple concurrent users.

 There are several types of server available for hosting databases, each of which has different performance and scalability characteristics.

-Cloud servers offer excellent reliability and scalability.
-Each cloud server runs on ServerMania’s multiply redundant cloud platform and has a 100% uptime guarantee.
+The ServerMania Cloud offers excellent reliability and scalability with each VM running on ServerMania’s redundant cloud platform, with a 100% uptime guarantee.

-If you expect your database to grow rapidly or have varying utilization patterns, cloud servers are the best option, as their resources can be scaled on demand.
+If you expect your database to grow rapidly or have varying utilization patterns, the ServerMania Cloud is the best option, as resources can be scaled on demand.

 Dedicated servers offer the best performance characteristics of all the server types.
-At ServerMania, we offer dedicated servers in a wide range of configurations, including our brand new Intel Xeon W range.
+At ServerMania, we offer dedicated servers in a wide range of configurations, including our Intel Xeon and AMD EPYC range.
 For unbeatable IO performance, we also offer a range of powerful NVMe servers.